 Every year, we welcome hundreds of people into our emergency shelter services.

-men were welcomed at the Webster Pavilio
+men were welcomed at the Webster Pavilion

 different stays at Hôtel-Dieu Hospital